psychemedia/sin-eater-resources/src/_first_controversy.md

 Askew Roberts, you might recall, was the original editor of Bye-gones, launched in 1871, the hyperlocal *Notes & Queries* of its time for Oswestry and the border counties of England and Wales.

-We also get a first hint here that he, at least, has a good idea as to who the author of the article might be.
+We also get a first hint here that Askew Robers, at least, has a good idea about whom the author of the article might be.

 ```{admonition} John Askew Roberts